SERENYX LEAGUE

 - Follow all Serenyx League Rules & Regulations

-If a player's historical peak falls outside this window, Serenyx League administrators may review additional ranked data to ensure accurate placement.
+If a player's historical peak falls outside this window, Serenyx League administrators reserve the right to review additional ranked data to ensure accurate placement.

 Players may never compete below their assigned division.